 Doesn't Anyone Remember Ford's $10 Billion Dividend?

 "If the family sells too many shares of its Class B stock, whether to pay estate taxes, cover personal expenses or simply participate in a stock buyback, then the family's influence shrinks.
 If the family's holdings fall to between 33.7 million and 60.7 million shares of Class B stock, the family wields only 30 percent of the voting power.
 And if the family's holdings fall below 33.7 million shares then all special voting privileges are lost.

-When Class B shares are sold outside the family, they revert to common stock.
-Under the plan at the time I originally published this article, each holder of Ford's common or Class B stock would be given a choice of receiving $20 a share in cash or additional common stock.
+"When Class B shares are sold outside the family, they revert to common stock.
+Under the plan, at the time I originally published this article, each holder of Ford's common or Class B stock would be given a choice of receiving $20 a share in cash or additional common stock.
 William C. Ford Jr., Ford's chairman and one of Henry Ford's 13 great-grandchildren, said that the members of the Ford family would take additional stock for all of their Class B stock.
-Most if not all family members will put the additional distribution into the family's voting trust, he added."
+Most if not all family members will put the additional distribution into the family's voting trust," he added.